Writer’s Notebook: Wheel-of-Seasons Entries To Help You Set Scenes + Create Atmosphere

 Observation is as important to writers as it was to those early farmers.
 We, too, depend on our observations of the world around us for the fruits that we hope will result from our labour.

-One of the most important creative tools for a writer is their notebook or journal.
-It can even be index cards, as many writers prefer.
-What’s important is that you carry it around with you; because, what makes it such a useful tool is that it asks you to observe the world more keenly.
+The writer’s most important tool for observation is their notebook.
+To make the most of your notebook, you have to carry it around with you not only to have it available at all times but also because having it at hand makes you observe the world more keenly.
 You’re paying attention to the world more closely than you otherwise would; listening to conversations, capturing ideas before they vanish, and taking note of details.
 You’re building up a treasure trove of material to draw from.

 “The point is, listen like a thief; keep a journal and enter into it what you steal from the world; read it over now and then, maybe every night; see what it makes of you; see what you can make of it.”